-- Step 1: You will use the “Windows” key and the “R” key simultaneously, and the run dialog box should open.
+- Step 1: You will use the Windows and R key simultaneously, and the run dialog box should open.

 - Step 5: Once you have disabled the graphic cards options, you can restart your computer.

 A virus on your computer may be creating issues when you are gaming.
-Viruses can cause many annoying problems on a PC, including making the PC restart.
+Viruses can cause many annoying problems, including a PC that randomly restarts.

-While some viruses are easy to notice, a computer may have more subtle viruses that cause gaming issues.
+While some viruses are easy to notice, you may encounter more subtle viruses that cause gaming issues.

 Perform a clean scan on your computer

-You want to ensure that your computer has good antivirus software, and you want it to be updated to the most recent version.
+You want to ensure your computer has good antivirus software and is updated to the latest version.

-Then you can play your computer game and see if the restarting problem is gone or not.
+Then you can play your game and see if the restarting problem is gone.

-Your power supply unit (PSU) needs to be sufficient for your computer and gaming needs.
-If the PSU is lacking, then problems like abrupt restarting are likely to occur when gaming.
+Your power supply unit (PSU) must be sufficient for your computer and gaming needs.
+If the PSU is lacking, problems like PC random restarts will likely occur when gaming.

-Therefore, try to ensure that your PSU is powerful enough to power up your computer’s graphics card.
+Therefore, ensure your PSU is powerful enough to power up your computer’s graphics card.

 Your PSU must be capable of powering your graphics card.
 Otherwise, it fails, and your computer reboots.
-In addition, many computer games need more than 500 watt PSU.
+In addition, many games need more than 500-watt PSU.

 Adjust your computer’s power settings

-First of all, you want to be sure that the PSU itself is not failing.
-Then, you can test it with a power supply tester to know if it is working or not.
+First, you want to ensure the PSU is not failing.
+Then, you can test it with a power supply tester to know whether it is working.

 On your PC, this is what you need to do to adjust the computer’s power settings:

-- Step 2: To customize the power settings, click on “change plan settings”.
+- Step 2: To customize the power settings, click Change plan settings.

-- Step 5: In the minimum processor state, set the value to a low number such as 0 percent or 5 percent.
+- Step 5: In the Minimum processor state, set the value to a low number, such as 0 or 5 percent.

 - Step 6: Click OK.